image Get the whitepaper, toolkits & remediation guides → http1mustdie.com

 Streaming responses

-These settings enable you to identify URLs that return "streaming" responses - these are responses that do not terminate.
+These settings enable you to identify URLs that return streaming responses - responses that remain open and continuously deliver data.
 Burp handles these responses differently to normal responses.

 However, intercepting proxies can break these applications because they use a store-and-forward model.
 In this case, the Proxy waits indefinitely for the streaming response to finish, and none of the response is ever forwarded to the client.